Invoices-Manager/Invoices-Manager-Windows/README.md

 ### Y = Minor version (big updates)
 ### Z = Minor version (small updates)
 ### W = Revision version (bug fixes)

+## v1.2.2.1
+- Old icons replaced with the new ones that have been forgotten
+- Invoices limited to *.pdf files only (for now)

 ## v1.2.2.0
 - The invoice number can now also just be left blank (it is no longer a required field).